chinasatokolo/chinasatokolo.github.io/_pages/publications.md

 **Chinasa T. Okolo**.
 "Reforming Data Regulation to Advance AI Governance in Africa." _Foresight Africa_.
 The Brookings Institution, 2024.

 **Chinasa T. Okolo**, Dhruv Agarwal, Aditya Vashistha, Nicola Dell.
-["`If it is easy to understand then it will have value': Examining Perceptions of Explainable AI with Community Health Workers in Rural India."](https://chinasatokolo.github.io/files/Okolo_CSCW_2023.pdf) In the _Proceedings of the ACM on Human-Computer Interaction (PACM)_, 2024.
+["`If it is easy to understand then it will have value': Examining Perceptions of Explainable AI with Community Health Workers in Rural India."](https://chinasatokolo.github.io/files/Okolo_CSCW_2023.pdf) To appear in the _Proceedings of the ACM on Human-Computer Interaction (PACM)_, Volume 8, Issue CSCW1, Article No. 71, 2024.

 ## 2023
 **Chinasa T. Okolo**.
 "AI in the Global South: Opportunities and challenges towards more inclusive governance." _TechTank_.
 The Brookings Institution, 2023.